 Understand the culture of your target market

-Without doubt, you must research the culture and the gaming market where you want to expand.
+Without a doubt, you must research the culture and the gaming market where you want to expand.
 In fact, knowing how people think and feel is important.
 Some points are:

 - History — It can be risky to make something up about a country.
 If you get the facts wrong, people might not like it, and it could cause problems.